enhance-dev/enhance.dev/app/docs/md/get-started/tutorial.md

 The project has a specification [here](https://github.com/tastejs/todomvc/blob/master/app-spec.md) for reference.
 The Enhance version tries to follow as closely as possible only deviating in a few instances to highlight Enhance patterns that are improved over other frameworks (i.e. HTML structure is changed to allow the app to work without JavaScript enabled).

+### Features
+The following features are from the [Todo MVC Specification Functionality](https://github.com/tastejs/todomvc/blob/master/app-spec.md#functionality).
+There are slight variations from the specification where Enhance has better built in options for features like persistence.

+* **No todos**:
+   * When there are no todos, #main and #footer should be hidden.
+*  **New todo**:
+   * New todos are entered in the input at the top of the app.
+The input element should be focused when the page is loaded, preferably by using the autofocus input attribute.
+Pressing Enter creates the todo, appends it to the todo list, and clears the input.
+Make sure to .trim() the input and then check that it's not empty before creating a new todo.
+*  **Mark all as complete**:
+   * This checkbox toggles all the todos to the same state as itself.
+Make sure to clear the checked state after the "Clear completed" button is clicked.
+The "Mark all as complete" checkbox should also be updated when single todo items are checked/unchecked.
+Eg. When all the todos are checked it should also get checked.
+*  **Item**:
+   * A todo item has three possible interactions:
+     1. Clicking the checkbox marks the todo as complete by updating its completed value and toggling the class completed on its parent <li>
+     2. Double-clicking the <label> activates editing mode, by toggling the .editing class on its <li>
+     3. Hovering over the todo shows the remove button (.destroy)
+* **Editing**:
+  * When editing mode is activated it will hide the other controls and bring forward an input that contains the todo title, which should be focused (.focus()).
+The edit should be saved on both blur and enter, and the editing class should be removed.
+Make sure to .trim() the input and then check that it's not empty.
+If it's empty the todo should instead be destroyed.
+If escape is pressed during the edit, the edit state should be left and any changes be discarded.
+* **Counter**:
+  * Displays the number of active todos in a pluralized form.
+Make sure the number is wrapped by a <strong> tag.
+Also make sure to pluralize the item word correctly: 0 items, 1 item, 2 items.
+Example: 2 items left
+* **Clear completed button**:
+  * Removes completed todos when clicked.
+Should be hidden when there are no completed todos.
+* **Persistence**: Handled by Enhance's build in database.
+* **Routing**: Handled by Enhance's server routing.

 ## Get Started & Development Server